nathanmfrench/DubStudio/docs/project-specs.md

 todo:

-login works, but need to fix the confirmation email not getting sent
+possibly make specific scopes for each of the different lambda functions (technically safer) login works, but need to fix the confirmation email not getting sent (this stuff is all in authcontext.tsx)

 make sure that the s3 buckets contents are getting removed after 1 or 2 days since the videos are stored on instagram